The Ribbon, Sydney: History

-Construction on the new building started in 2017, was finished in 2022 and opened on 12 October 2023.
-The Ribbon was originally scheduled to be completed in 2020 but was delayed due by the bankruptcy of two of its builders, Grocon and Probuild, as well as the COVID-19 pandemic.
-It was completed by Multiplex opening in October 2023.
+Construction on The Ribbon building commenced in 2017 and opened on 12 October 2023, after years of delays.
+The Ribbon was originally scheduled to be completed in 2020, but was incrementally delayed after the successive bankruptcy of two of its builders, Grocon and Probuild.
+These delays were further exacerbated by the COVID-19 pandemic, which took place during the building's construction.
+The original contracted builder; Grocon, declared insolvency and pulled from the project in late 2020.
+ProbuiId precedingly took over construction in early 2021 before the company collapsed and was placed into voluntary administration in 2022.
+The building was finally completed by Multiplex, opening in October 2023.